About Us

 Our track record

 Working closely with commissioning bodies and key stake holders is central to the company’s success.
-Recent partners have included: Derbyshire County Council Education Improvement Services, SACRE, Amnesty International (Wirksworth), Derby Refugee & Advice Centre, QUAD, and City of Sanctuary Derby.
+Recent partners have included: Amber Valley CVS, Derbyshire County Council Education Improvement Services, SACRE, Amnesty International (Wirksworth), Derby Refugee & Advice Centre, QUAD, and City of Sanctuary Derby.

 Verbatim productions